a11yproject/a11yproject.com/src/posts/resize-text.md

 - Images of text won't resize.
 - Captions over videos likely won't resize.
-- Using the incorrect html `lang` code will result in no text-zoom.
+- Using the incorrect html `lang` code might result in no text-zoom.

 ## Can I zoom everything instead of resizing text only?
 It depends on which legislation you have to follow.
 It's still a good idea to make sure that pages work well with text-only zoom since some people want only the text to be bigger.
 The usage has increased especially on mobile devices, and statistics from [appt.org](https://appt.org/en/stats) (2024) show that more than a third of users on Android and iOS devices use this setting.

-### If you have to comply with the EN-301 549 standard
+### If you have to conform with the EN-301 549 standard
 In the EN-standard 301 459 which the accessibility laws in the EU and Canada points to there's the section [11.7 User preferences](https://accessible.canada.ca/en-301-549-accessibility-requirements-ict-products-and-services-11-software#_Toc66969652) which explicitly points out color and font settings to be respected.
 This means that such things as Dark mode and text-resize is mandated by law.

 ### If you do not have to comply with the EN-301 549 standard
-Without going too deep into the Success Criterion in WCAG, the Success Criterion does not require you to use text-only zoom.
+Without going too deep into the [Success Criterion 1.4.4](https://www.w3.org/WAI/WCAG22/Understanding/resize-text.html) in WCAG, the Success Criterion does not require you to use text-only zoom.

-There is even a [Success Technique (G142)](https://www.w3.org/TR/2016/NOTE-WCAG20-TECHS-20161007/G142) that says you can pass the Success Criterion by zooming everything.
+There is even a [Success Technique (G142)](https://www.w3.org/WAI/WCAG22/Techniques/general/G142) that says you can pass the Success Criterion by zooming everything.